Sigstr/quill/data/Element/Accessibility.md

 [Read more about the nav element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav)

 ## Text
-Within the suite of Sigstr apps, consise and consistent copy is especcialy important due to the complexity.
+Within the suite of Sigstr apps, consise and consistent copy is especially important due to the complexity.

 Here's an example - let's say we have a search text input on a page with a list of Contacts.
 Labeling the input is very important, so that the user knows what use the input provides.
 By adding concise placeholder text such as "Search for a Contact", the user knows what to expect upon interaction.